 - Bake cookies 13 to 15 minutes, or until just lightly browned and set.
 Remove and let cool completely.

 - In a large bowl, beat cream cheese and peanut butter until smooth.
-Beat in sweetener, vanilla and stevia.
+Beat in sweetener and vanilla extract.

 - Add cream and beat until smooth.